Frequently Asked Questions

 pass using polished rollers. standard

 finish mixing vats.
+In addition,

 #4: Surface finish values are from 20 to 40